SimplGy/api-vcr/README.md

 It's good for:

-* Testing (The responses are always the same, and fast)
+* Testing (Responses are always the same, and fast)
 * Nomads (Work on JS apps without internet)
 * Unstable APIs (the VCR smooths out API downtimes)
 * Throttled APIs (don't get shut down for querying too much while developing)
-* Dev teams that push back end changes frequently which require 30 minutes of API downtime to rebuild and deploy (ahem).
+* Coordinating with frequent back end changes that require 30 minutes of API downtime to rebuild and deploy (ahem).

 This is similar to [some](https://github.com/vcr/vcr) [other](http://www.mock-server.com/) [projects](https://github.com/assaf/node-replay).
 Other projects might be better for your needs.
 Some things make this different:
 * Other solutions are focused on testing.
 That's great and valid, but I want to develop against something fast, deterministic, and reliable, too.